 The Walmart Rewards Mastercard offers a variable APR of 18.99% or 29.99%.
 While the maximum APR is a bit higher than the average APR for a retail card, the low-end APR is very good for a retail card.

 he card is also fairly easy to qualify for – open even to those with fair or average credit – so it could be a good option if your credit history has a few blemishes and you’re looking to work on your score while earning much better-than-average rewards than are typically available with a card at this credit level.

 Easy application, instant use

 The Walmart Rewards Mastercard takes a unique “digital-first” approach to card application and use.
 Not only can you apply online through Walmart or Capital One, you can also text to apply and complete your application right from your mobile device.

 Once you’re approved, your Capital One Walmart Mastercard is instantly issued and ready to be used in the Walmart App.
 This is an especially great feature since the card is geared toward everyday purchases, as you won’t miss out on any cash back while waiting for the card to come in the mail.

 Digital tools from Capital One

-Because it’s co-branded, the Walmart Rewards Mastercard also lets you take advantage of several digital tools offered by Capital One, including real-time purchase notifications, security alerts, 0% fraud liability and the ability to lock and unlock your card via the Capital One mobile app.
+Because it’s co-branded, the Walmart Rewards Mastercard also lets you take advantage of several digital tools offered by Capital One, including real-time purchase notifications, security alerts, $0 fraud liability for unauthorized charges and the ability to lock and unlock your card via the Capital One mobile app.
 While these are not earth-shattering perks, they’re a welcome addition, given that many store-branded cards are much more bare-boned.